-Our Brookline Camp offerings include multi-sport camp, soccer camp, baseball camp, flag football camp, and soccer academy.
-Our Sudbury Camp offerings include multi-sport camp, Viking Ninja Warrior camp, track and field camp, Snag Golf camp, basketball camp, soccer camp, and baseball camp.
-Our Lexington Camp offerings include multi-sports camp, baseball camp, and basketball camp.
+Our Brookline Camp offerings include multi-sport camp, soccer camp, basketball camp, baseball camp, flag football camp, and soccer academy.
+Our Sudbury Camp offerings include multi-sport camp, Viking Ninja Warrior camp, track and field camp, SNAG Golf camp, lacrosse camp, basketball camp, soccer camp, volleyball camp, field hockey camp, gaga ball & dodgeball camp, and baseball camp.
+Our Lexington Camp offerings include multi-sports camp, Viking Ninja Warrior camp, gaga ball & dodgeball camp, and basketball camp.
 All other towns where we will be operating will only be Multi-Sports camps.

-In Brookline, in addition to our multi-sport camps, we offer Sport-Specific Camps including Soccer Camp, Baseball Camp, Flag Football Camp, and Soccer Academy.
+In Brookline, in addition to our multi-sport camps, we offer Sport-Specific Camps including Soccer Camp, Basketball Camp Baseball Camp, Flag Football Camp, and Soccer Academy.

 Viking Camps typically run from 9am-3pm.
 This time varies from town to town.
 We also offer early drop off (8am-9am) and extended day (3pm-6pm) options for most of our camps.
 Our multi-sports camps range in age from 4 – 13 (grades Pre-K through 8th).
 Our sports specific camps’ age range vary from town to town and from sport to sport.
 All Viking camps are one week long.
 Players may register for one or more weeks.